ebar0n/cloudflare-page-nextjs-d1-tailwindcss-template/README.md

 ## Deploy into Cloudflare Pages

-1. Create proyect into Cloudflare Pages (connect from github and it's okay if the first deployment fails)
+1. Create project in Cloudflare Pages (connect from github and it's okay if the first deployment fails)
 2. Set Compatibility flags `nodejs_compat`
 3. Set Variables:
 ```